awsdocs/aws-batch-user-guide/doc_source/spot_fleet_IAM_role.md

 **To create the `AWSServiceRoleForEC2Spot` IAM service\-linked role for Amazon EC2 Spot**

-+ Run the following command with the AWS CLI to create the `AWSServiceRoleForEC2Spot` role\.
++ Run the following command with the AWS CLI:

   ```
   aws iam create-service-linked-role --aws-service-name spot.amazonaws.com